-Enter the number of persons referred for disciplinary action for crimes that occurred in On-campus Student Housing Facilities for each of the following categories.
+Enter the number of persons referred for disciplinary action for crimes that occurred in

+On-campus Student Housing Facilities for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.
 If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

+Crime

-Crime Number of persons referred for Disciplinary Action
+Number of persons referred for Disciplinary Action

-2017 2018 2019
+2018 2019 2020

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
 Drug abuse violations 0 0 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or dri iving under the influence in liq uor law violations.
+Please Note: Do NOT include drunkenness or driving under the influence in liquor law violations.

-Caveat: If you have changed prior years' data, you must add (YEAR), Line (X) was changed from (A) to (B) becau ge.
-Use the following g format: "For
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."